benjohnbarnes/Service/README2.md

 ### Are non HTTP(S) service supported?

 Yes.
 There's no particular reason to only build services using `URLSession`.
 Other service implementations can be supported.
-This would suggest the development of another interface similar to `URLServiceProviding`. `static` functions to provide service implementations would then take this new type.
+This would suggest the development of another interface similar to `URLServiceContext`. `static` functions to provide service implementations would then take this new type.